yotam180/unique_counter/Article/Article.md

 ## 1. Original algorithm

 **General:** This is the algorithm presented in Maman 12 Question 1(A).
-The algorithm arranges a subarray at the beginning of the original array, with all the unique values stored in the subarray.
-For every element in the array, the algorithm iterates the unique subarray to find out if the element has previously been encountered.
-Has it not been - it is appended to the unique subarray and a counter is incremented.
+The algorithm arranges a subarray storing the unique values at the beginning of the original one.
+For every element in the array, the algorithm iterates the unique subarray to determine if the element has previously been encountered.
+Has it not been - it is appended to the unique subarray, and a counter is incremented.

 **Performance:** The algorithm contains two nested loops - one for iterating the entire array, and an inner loop that iterates the unique subarray for every element to look for it.
 In the worst case scenario, where every element is unique in the array, the algorithm should take $\Theta(n^2)$ comparisons to complete in the worst case.